TLCFEM/suanPan-manual/docs/Example/Geotechnical/slope-analysis.md

 The horizontal displacement of left and bottom boundaries is constrained.
 The vertical displacement of the bottom boundary is constrained.
-To apply those constraints, we selects two boundaries by generating node groups.
+To apply those constraints, we select two boundaries by generating two node groups.

 ```text
 # left vertical boundary